liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/06-liferay-ui-standards/01-updating-the-end-user-app/02-clay-ui-updates/01-updating-the-main-view.markdown

             property="name"
         />

-The updated Search Container and Actions menu should now reflect the figure
+The updated Search Container and Actions menu reflect the figure below:
-below:

 ![Figure 2: The Search Container is all kinds of user-friendly now.](../../../../../images/updated-search-container-nav-tabs-actions-menu-ui.png)